Thertzlor/Revenant/wiki/Options_Documentation.md

 define in which mode macros will trigger by default.
 1 for the first mode 2 for the second mode ... etc. Set to 0 to enable them in all modes.
 You can also provide an array of number to set a default trigger in multiple modes.
 * *default value: 1*

+## modeReset
+Reset the mode of all devices to 1, when a profile is loaded.
+Highly recommended.
+When you change the mode of your mouse, for example from 1 to 2 and then change the profile, the LGS software normally keeps mouse in mode 2.
+This might be a matter of personal preference but I use secondary modes for specific sub-parts of games and programs, so launching a profile in mode 2, because the last profile was in mode 2 never made sense.
+Especially since most of my profiles don't have any buttons defined in any mode besides 1.

+Set the option to `false` in your profile configuration to enable the LGS default behavior of keeping modes static across profiles.
+* *default value: true*

 ## defaultShift
 The default G-shift condition in which macros will trigger.
 0 means g-shift needs be inactive, 1 means only when active and 2 means macros will trigger regardless of g-shift.
 * *default value: 0*

 ## globalModes
 Define a number of global modes for your profile.
-You can provide an array of numbers, strings acting as names of the different modes, or arrays in which the first element is the mode name and the second is a color value used for the device backlight.
+You can provide an array of numbers, strings acting as names of the different modes, or arrays in which the first element is the mode name and the second is a color value used for the device backlight (not supported by all devices).

 * *default value: empty*